keboola/developers-docs/extend/generic-writer/configuration/configuration-examples.md

 }
 ```

-### Slack notification
+### Slack Notification

-Send notifications to slack channels via API.
+Send notifications to Slack channels via an API.
 Note that you need to create an app with appropriate permissions at https://api.slack.com/apps
  and retrieve the API token.